SciML/NonlinearSolve.jl/docs/src/solvers/NonlinearLeastSquaresSolvers.md

     handling of sparse matrices via colored automatic differentiation and preconditioned linear solvers.
 Designed for large-scale and numerically-difficult nonlinear least squares problems.
+  - `SimpleNewtonRaphson()`: Newton Raphson implementation that uses Linear Least Squares solution at every step to compute the descent direction. **WARNING**: This method is not a robust solver for nonlinear least squares problems.
+The computed delta step might not be the correct descent direction!

 ## Example usage